home-assistant/home-assistant.io/source/_integrations/anomaly.markdown

 ---

-The highly configurable `anomaly` platform allows you to create sensors which show anomalies in numeric `state` or`state_attributes` from other entities.
+The highly configurable `anomaly` platform allows you to create sensors which show anomalies in the numeric `state` or`state_attributes` of other entities.
 This sensor measures the average of the most recent samples vs the longer trailing sample average.
 The sensor requires samples in excess of the max samples or sample duration to establish a difference.
 Thus it can take some time to show an accurate state.
 It can be useful